Shawn-29/WritingPortfolio/README.md

 # Shawn Fenner - Writing Portfolio

-This repository contains five directories, each containing one or more written compositions from my academic career.
+This repository contains six directories, each containing one or more written compositions from my academic career.
 All files are in Word (.docx) format.

+## *** *NEW!* *** Level Editor - User Manual
+During my academic career, I programmed a level editor to allow me to quickly lay out level designs for a future mobile application.
+Presented here is a detailed guide for that editor which introduces its features and how to use them effectively.
+Numerous tips and images help users quickly grasp the material and become proficient in using the editor.

 ## Progress Reports
 During the summer semester of my senior year in college, I developed a video game in the Python Programming language.
 This directory contains my initial proposition for the project (CourseThoughts.docx), including project functionality, why I chose Python, learning objectives, and links to numerous resources.